+Imagine you are in Dubai and are sipping chilled beer on a shimmering white sand beach with your loved one...
 And alas!!
-You are caught by a cop and now are facing huge amount of fine!
+You are caught by a cop and now are facing a huge amount of fine!

 Authorities of Dubai have now started being strict with foreigners.
-So, to avoid such circumstances, knowing more about Dubai’s culture and law is essential.
+So, to avoid such circumstances, knowing more about Dubai’s culture and the law is essential.
 Follow the saying ‘Be a Roman when in Rome’ and you will never have to face such situations.

 Clicking Photographs: Locals dressed in their traditional outfits may seem photogenic or different to you and so if you start taking photographs of them, you may get arrested!
 Locals may object taking their photographs without their prior permission.
 So, do not forget to ask them beforehand if you are really interested in clicking their pictures.

 Dancing: Dancing is allowed only when you are at home, hotel or nightclub.

 Public displays of affection: No kissing, no hugging.
 Any kind of public display of affection is punishable in Dubai.
 Holding hands is tolerated if one is a foreigner but is frowned upon.
-The law of Dubai considers sexual relationships outside of marriage illegal and homosexuality a criminal offense.
+The law of Dubai considers sexual relationships outside of marriage illegal and homosexuality a criminal offence.

 Respect for the law: Respect the country or city’s law where ever you go.
 It is wise to refrain from criticizing them.

 So, if you are planning a visit to Dubai or a holiday in Dubai, know about the city’s culture and law, follow them, and the city will honour you with all the luxuries!